The ridiculous palace of fried chicken, sneakers and champagne Sydney deserves.

 Hungry?
 Or need a new pair of sneakers?
-Solve one or both of these dilemmas at Butter, Sydney's utterly ridiculous and totally amazing palace of fried chicken, Champagne and sneakers.
+Solve one or both of these dilemmas at Butter, Sydney's utterly ridiculous palace of fried chicken, Champagne and sneakers.

 Located on Hunt Street in Surry Hills, Butter gets its vibe from New York City's hip hop culture.
-Think fried chicken with punk names — I'll have a hot AF 3PAC, thx — and a fancy-ass Champagne menu, served in a totally packed, club environment.
-Doubting the street cred of these dawgs?
+Think fried chicken with punk names — I'll have a hot AF 3PAC, thx — and a fancy-ass champagne menu, served in a totally packed club-like environment.
+Doubting its street cred?
 Don't.
 The super impressive behind-the-scenes team includes the 2015 Josephine Pignolet Best Young Chef of the Year winner Julian Cincotta (ex-Nomad and Rockpool) and Thievery men Mo Moubayed and Paul Flynn.

-When it comes down to the Champagne, maybe skip on the Krug Grande Cuvée for $450 a bottle.
+When it comes down to the champagne, maybe skip on the Krug Grande Cuvée for $450 a bottle.
 Your mouth can become quite overpowered with the hot and spicy flavours, and you won't be able to distinguish it from a bottle of Yellowglen.
-Instead, go for one of their boozy slushies topped with soft serve (yes, really) or a beer, such as the cheap and cheerful, hipster-fave Pabst Blue Ribbon.
+Instead, go for one of their boozy slushies topped with soft serve (yes, really) or a beer, such as the cheap and cheerful Pabst Blue Ribbon.

-Oh and don't forget — you can get your kicks here too, quite literally.
+Oh, and don't forget that you can get your kicks here, too — quite literally.
 The front of the shop displays 70 handpicked collector's edition sneakers.
 We strongly suggest buying a pair after your meal and going for one hell of a run.